AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 <br>
 There are two special locations in all Unix-based systems: the "**root**" location and the current user's "**home**" location.
 "Root" is where the address system of the computer starts; "home" is where the current user's location starts.

 We tell the command line where files and directories are located by providing their address, their "path".
-If we use the `pwd` command, we can find out what the path is for the directory we are sitting in.
+If we use the `pwd` command (**p**rint **w**orking **d**irectory), we can find out what the path is for the directory we are sitting in.
 Whatever directory we are currently sitting in is called the "current working directory".
 And if we use the `ls` command, we can see what directories and files are in the current directory we are sitting in.

 ```
 pwd